 - Broken blower: A defective motor or unbalanced fan might prevent airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified professionals at San Antonio Air Service Experts to repair the situation.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at San Antonio Air Service Experts to repair the situation.
 We have lots of experience helping homeowners check their air conditioners, and we’re sure we can get things operating again fast.
 Contact us at 210-570-9705 to book air conditioning repair in San Antonio with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.